WarioWare: Touched!: Plot

-In the game's opening cutscene, Wario finds a two-screened console and decides to develop games for it to make money.
-The rest of the game features self-contained stories for every character in their stages.
-Wario gets a toothache after eating chocolate.
-Jimmy T. gets a bug in his hair while dancing.
-Mona plays in a concert.
-Ashley sends her demon, Red, to capture Orbulon.
-Kat and Ana try to locate their stolen bananas.
-Dr. Crygor upgrades himself with a new invention.
-Mike does karaoke for a planet of alien bunnies.
-9-Volt and 18-Volt play a video game.
+In the game's opening cutscene, Wario finds a two-screened console and after learning that it is controlled via touching the bottom screen when the device's stylus comes out, he decides to develop games for it to make money.
+The rest of the game features self-contained stories for every character in their stages: Wario gets a toothache after eating chocolate, Jimmy T. gets a bug in his hair while dancing, Mona plays in a concert, Ashley sends her demon, Red, to capture Orbulon, Kat and Ana try to locate their stolen bananas, Dr. Crygor upgrades himself with a new invention, Mike does karaoke for a planet of alien bunnies, and 9-Volt and 18-Volt play a video game.
 In the game's final level, Wario eats some "nasty garlic" and turns into a superhero, Wario-Man.